dkrock24/snackstore/readme.md

 - Run the nexts commands
 	- update composer
 	- php artisan serve
+	- Create database and products the sql file is in the root directory.
 	- php artisan migrate
 	- Insert one Role in Role Table /role.sql

 - If you want insert data in the products run the script /product.sql
+- If you want insert data in the users run the script /user.sql

 - Create user
 	- Reference USER Secction "register" method